ccraven9/c-trader/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Linting

+Run `ng lint` to preform a lint scan on the source code, and view linting errors in the console.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).